mavercade/OSBMX-v2-Type-M/README.md

 !!!WARNING!!!

 There are a nearly endless number of MX switches floating around out there.
-For the purposes of this project I focused on Outemu switches.
 While you may be able to use all sorts of other switches in these, I cannot guarantee that any other switches will work.
 It is highly recommended to try a switch or two out to ensure proper operation before buying a ton of them.

 !!!WARNING!!!